 Furthermore, Galaxy S8 users have some exclusive benefits to using Google Play Music.
 It lets S8 users upload 100,000 songs to their personal music locker for free.
 The Galaxy S8 also come with a three-month free trial of Play Music's subscription streaming service, which enable users to access to more than 40 million songs and thousands of curated playlists, and access to ad-free YouTube Red.

 In addition to the ways referred to above, managing your Samsung Galaxy S8 contents is the effective way to help you free up and save more phone storage.
 For example, backup or transfer your overloaded contents like contacts, message, photo, video, music, etc. to computer.
-Syncios Manager is the one you are looking for which is specialized in backup and management mobile phone data, with which you can manage your Samsung data in one-click.
+Syncios Mobile Manager is the one you are looking for which is specialized in backup and management mobile phone data, with which you can manage your Samsung data in one-click.

-Step 1Launch Syncios Manager on computer, and then connect your Samsung phone to Syncios via a USB cable.
+Then connect your Samsung phone to Syncios via a USB cable.